Considerate Ramp Secret Sharing: Abstract

 \section{Abstract}

 In this work we revisit the fundamental findings by Chen et al.\ in \cite{Chen} on general information transfer in linear ramp secret sharing schemes to conclude that their method not only gives a way to establish worst case leakage~\cite{Chen,kurihara} and best case recovery~\cite{Chen,geil2014relative}, but can also lead to additional insight on non-qualifying sets for any prescribed amount of information.
 We then apply this insight to schemes defined from monomial-Cartesian codes and by doing so we demonstrate that the good schemes from~\cite[Sec.\ IV]{MR3782266} have a second layer of security.
-Elaborating further, when given a designed recovery number, in a new construction the focus is entirely on ensuring that the access structure possesses desirable second layer security, rather on what is the worst case information leakage in terms of {\textit{number}} of participants.
-The particular structure of largest possible sets being not able to determine given amount of information suggests that we call such schemes considerate. \\
+Elaborating further, when given designed partial recovery numbers, in a new construction the focus is entirely on ensuring that the access structure possesses desirable second layer security, rather on what is the worst case information leakage in terms of {\textit{number}} of participants.
+The particular structure of largest possible sets being not able to determine any amount of information suggests that we coin the concept of considerate ramp secret sharing schemes of which the proposed new construction is a well-structured example. \\

-{\bf{Keywords:}} {\it{Access structure, considerate secret sharing, monomial-Cartesian codes, ramp secret sharing scheme, relative generalized Hamming weight}}\\
+{\textbf{Keywords:}} Access structure, considerate secret sharing, monomial-Cartesian codes, ramp secret sharing scheme, relative generalized Hamming weight\\

-{\bf{2020 MSC:}} 11T06, 11T71\\
+{\textbf{2020 MSC: }}11T06, 11T71